jyeung205/University-Projects/README.md

 ## Overview
 - MA407 Algorithms and Computation - Applicable Mathematics MSc at London School of Economics, 2020.
 - Task: To generate Latex code (which draws Binary Search Trees) using Java.
-- Grade: 100% (Highest Score in Cohort)
+- Grade: 100% (Top Score in Cohort)

 ## Example
 Example of a Binary Search Tree drawn using using Latex.
 The Latex code was generated using Java.